DavMar1995/Tableau-Public-to-HTML/README.md

 ## Usage

-There's a `.exe` file if you want to make it easy, just follow the instructions, and the result would be the same as well as the below modes.
+There's a `html_creator.exe` file if you want to make it easy, just follow the instructions, and the result would be the same as well as the below modes.

 If you want to execute without using the `.exe` file, there are two ways to use this tool: